tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 In each graph, the cumulative probabilities calculated for normal, uniform, Poisson and hypergeometric distribution are plotted against the number of experiments.
 The bold blue line represents the mean calculated from theoretical data.

-From the graph where the experiments and draws are equal to $10$ there is weak convergence.
-While the graph where the experiments and draws are equal to $1,000$ the  Law of Large Numbers is proved, as the sample size grows, convergence with the statistical mean is achieved.
+In the first graph, where the experiments and draws are equal to $10$, there is weak convergence.
+In the second graph, where the experiments and draws are equal to $1,000$, the  Law of Large Numbers (LLN) is proved; as the sample size grows, convergence with the statistical mean is achieved.

 #### Individual Probabilities

-The graph below highlights the varying probabilities of each experiment conducted for the hypergeometric distribution.
+The following graph highlights the varying probabilities of each experiment conducted for the hypergeometric distribution.
-The mean of which provides us with the average of the probabilities, which can then be compared to the calculated theoretical mean.
+The mean of this distribution provides us with the average of the probabilities, which can then be compared to the calculated theoretical mean.

 From a comparison of the mean probability of each distribution with the theoretical mean, it can be seen that the distribution type that closely mimics the theoretical result is hypergeometric.

-Hypergeometric distribution is where there is no replacement, i.e., nodes are drawn simultaneously, distinguished and not returned to the total nodes pool.
+Hypergeometric distribution is where there is no replacement, i.e. nodes are drawn simultaneously, distinguished and not returned to the pool of total nodes.

 <p align="center"><img src="assets/individual_probability_hypergeometric.png" width="700" /></p>